Wiki · Person · Last reviewed July 1, 2026

 Stuart Russell

-Stuart Russell is a UC Berkeley computer scientist, co-author of Artificial Intelligence: A Modern Approach, founder of the Center for Human-Compatible Artificial Intelligence, and one of the most influential academic voices arguing that advanced AI should be built around uncertainty about human objectives rather than blind optimization of fixed goals.
+Stuart Russell is a UC Berkeley computer scientist, co-author of Artificial Intelligence: A Modern Approach, a leading figure at the Center for Human-Compatible Artificial Intelligence, and a prominent academic voice arguing that advanced AI should be designed around uncertainty about human objectives rather than blind optimization of fixed goals.

 Snapshot